In dry weather, how might a driver judge a safe following distance behind the vehicle in front?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The two-second rule is a widely accepted method for drivers to ensure a safe following distance in dry weather conditions.
-This rule suggests that a driver should choose a fixed point on the road, such as a sign or a tree, and start counting "one thousand and one, one thousand and two" as the vehicle in front passes that point.
-If the driver reaches the fixed point before finishing the count, it indicates that the following distance is too short and needs to be increased.
+The two-second rule is an effective method for judging a safe following distance in dry weather conditions.
+This rule helps drivers maintain a safe space between their vehicle and the one ahead by allowing for sufficient reaction time in case of sudden stops.
+To apply the two-second rule, a driver should choose a fixed point on the road, such as a sign or a tree, and watch as the vehicle in front passes that point.
+The driver should then count two seconds before their own vehicle reaches the same point.
+If the driver reaches the marker before two seconds are up, it indicates that they are too close and should increase their following distance.

 Subscribe